 The modular UPS system’s superior commercial appeal is extended if capacity expansion is ever required.
 If this is the case, modularity makes a uninterruptible power supply far easier and less costly to upgrade.
 While offering all these cost benefits, the modular approach also better justifies the reason for a UPS installation at all, as it significantly improves the uninterruptible power supply’s availability.

 Scoping the costs

-A modular system’s extra initial purchase cost can be recovered within the first year of operation because of its improved efficiency.
+A modular UPS system’s extra initial purchase cost can be recovered within the first year of operation because of its improved efficiency.
 The example in Fig. 1 below shows how this is possible.
-Other factors are then discussed, showing how they further reduce the relative cost of owning a modular system.
+Other factors are then discussed, showing how they further reduce the relative cost of owning a modular UPS system.

 Fig. 2: UPS efficiency curve

-Easy upgrades and optimised availability
+Easy upgrades and optimised UPS availability

 This article has to show the factors to consider when calculating a UPS system’s true cost of ownership.
-It also reveals why an advanced modular system ultimately costs less to own than a transformer-based equivalent, even if its initial purchase price is higher.
+It also reveals why an advanced modular UPS system ultimately costs less to own than a transformer-based equivalent, even if its initial purchase price is higher.
 Additionally, it’s worth remembering that as well as these costs savings, the modular topology wins on the most fundamental expectation of a UPS – its availability.
-Hot-swapping of modules as described cuts Mean Time To Repair (MTTR) from 6 hours to 30 minutes, so modular systems make an availability of 0.999999 (Six Nines) a reality.
+Hot-swappable modules as described cuts Mean Time To Repair (MTTR) from 6 hours to 30 minutes, so modular systems make availability of 0.999999 (Six Nines) a reality.